Updated: May 23

 In case a strongly tamasic ahamkara ( ego) is present between the Purusha ( universal self), and the Mind, all the signals coming from the universal self ( purusha) remain blocked to the Mind.
 Thus even though right sensory stimuli are present around, ego, desires, and attitudes will prevent them from reaching the Mind.
 The subtle matter ( tanmatras) condenses into the gross matter ( mahabhutas), which make up the physical body, according to the structure of the Mind.

-The basis of our teachings in our yoga classes in Mumbai, and at our yoga retreat near Chandigarh revolve around the Mind as proposed by Patanjali.
+The basis of our teachings in our yoga classes in Mumbai, and at our yoga retreat near Chandigarh revolve around the Mind as proposed by Patanjali in his yoga sutras.